cewestermann/nvim_raddbg_config/README.md

 Place the raddbg.lua file in your nvim config and require it.

-From your nvim buffer, you should be able to set the target
+From your nvim buffer, you should be able to set the target *relative* to your neovim buffer!
+This is important, as I'm resolving the absolute path from it.

 ```
-:RadDbgSetTarget bin\Debug\main.exe
+:RadDbgSetTarget ..\bin\Debug\main.exe
 ```

 And from then on, just place your cursor on the line you want to break on and run